 Special Mention: Oor Iravu (2020)

 “Oor Iravu” is a part of the Tamil anthology drama “Paava Kadhaigal” (2020).
-Owing to its shorter running time, I have included it in the special mention category.
-On the surface level, the film depicts the tale of a daughter, Sumathi (Sai Pallavi), who had eloped from her village and now has reunited with her father, Janakiraman (Prakash Raj).
+On the surface, the short film depicts the tale of a daughter, Sumathi (Sai Pallavi), who had eloped from her village and now has reunited with her father, Janakiraman (Prakash Raj).
 However, as the story progresses, we discover the sensitivity and intricacies of the complex human psyche of individual characters within the film.